Frankfurt Green Sauce – Oma's Frankfurter Grüne Sosse

 Instructions:

 1. Cut the eggs in half and remove the yolks.
-Put the egg yolks into a blender.
+Put the egg yolks in a blender.
 Set the egg whites aside.

-2. Add the remaining ingredients to the blender and mix till smooth.
+2. Add the yogurt, sour cream, lemon juice, oil, green onions, fresh herbs, and sugar to the blender and mix until smooth.

-3. Pour into a mixing bowl and season with salt and pepper.
+3. Pour the sauce into a mixing bowl and season with salt and pepper.
 Mix well.

-4. Cover and put in the fridge for at least 1 hour.
+4. Cover the bowl and put it in the fridge for at least 1 hour.

-5. Finely dice the egg whites and add to the sauce.
+5. Finely dice the egg whites and add them to the sauce.
+Mix well.

-7. Refrigerate for at least 30 more minutes.
+6. Refrigerate the sauce for at least 30 more minutes.

-8. Serve the cold sauce with hot potatoes that have been cooked in their skins and more hard-boiled eggs.
+7. Serve the cold sauce with boiled potatoes and more hard-boiled eggs.

 Notes/Hints: